 (Source: Ville de Montréal.
 Gestion des documents et archives).

-Above is a fine image from the City of Montreal’s historical photographic archive.
-One can see with a couple of clicks some great period detail of beers and beer styles offered by some Montreal breweries.
+Above is a fine image, vintage 1920s, in the City of Montreal’s photo archive.
+With a couple of clicks there is great period detail of beers and beer styles sold then by Montreal-area breweries.

-As I mentioned in a post yesterday, bière et porter (“ale and porter” in English) was a typical description for the main types of beer then sold in mid-1900’s Montreal.
-You see the words under the vertical letters spelling Molson.
-This particular grocery store advertised other brands including Ekers I.P.
-Ale (India Pale), and Black Horse Ale, which was from Dawes of nearby Lachine, QC and later Montreal.
-The general type of Molson ale then sold, still brewed as Molson Export Ale (but does it taste the same?), was not a IPA, and Black Horse Ale was probably the same.
-Ekers’ IPA was probably more intense in flavour and somewhat darker.
+As I mentioned in a post yesterday, bière et porter (“ale and porter” in English) was a typical description for the beers sold in mid-20th century Montreal.
+The phrase appears in the image above, under the letters spelling Molson.
+This particular store also advertised Ekers I.P.
+Ale (i.e., India Pale) and Black Horse Ale, from Dawes of nearby Lachine, QC (and later Montreal).

-Barely legible just across from the vehicle in the background is a sign between sidewalk and window display for Frontenac, another Montreal brewery.
-Here is a fascinating (to amateurs of brewing history) tidbit about Frontenac and its too-short history.
+Barely legible, just across the vehicle in the background, a sign between the sidewalk and window display advertises Frontenac, another Montreal brewery.

-No, I can’t remember the 1920’s, but updated versions of these signs endured into the 1960’s and 70’s, and je me souviens.
+No, I can’t remember the 1920s, any appearances to the contrary, but versions of these signs endured into the 1960s and 70s, and as to those, je me souviens.